wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/roles/wazuh-indexer.rst

 ..
 Copyright (C) 2015–2022 Wazuh, Inc.

 .. meta::
-   :description: Learn how to use a preconfigured role to install the Wazuh indexer and customize the installation with different variables.
+   :description: Learn how to use a preconfigured role to install the Wazuh indexer and customize the installation with different variables in this section.

 Wazuh indexer
 -------------